Natural Progesterone Endo Cream

 MEXICAN WILD YAM EXTRACT WITH NATURAL PROGESTERONE AND LIPOSOME-BASED DHEA

 General Description:The skin absorbs nutrients easily, which are taken advantage of by the internal organs.
-For example, the skin converts daylight into vitamin D, an essential component for good health.
+For example, the skin converts daylight into vitamin D, an essential component for good health, to get your needed of vitamins and minerals feel free to visit www.novomins.com.
 Through this process of skin absorption, progesterone, a basic hormone produced by men and women, is assimilated through the skin to give the body benefits including an essential analog for healthy bones.
 The ENDO formula contains exclusive, natural and totally safe ingredients, making Prosperity Life the only company to launch a progesterone cream that does not cause any harm.
 Prosperity Life’s Endo cream is made of progesterone with all-natural ingredients that can help relieve symptoms of PMS, menopause and osteoporosis in women.
 Baldness, elevated testosterone levels and prostate growth problems in men.
 It can increase energy, stamina and endurance by stimulating the natural production and regulation of other hormones.
 ENDO’s formula is effective and is made from the highest quality wild yam and dioscorea extracts.
 In addition, it is enriched with pure progesterone of natural origin:

 - Progesterone cream can provide the following benefits